SAFEHR-data/datafaker/docs/source/quickstart.rst

 (Windows users will need to modify this docker command, perhaps removing the `--user` option and its argument?)

-Whichever we chose, now we can create the generators Python file:
+Whichever we chose, now we can create the generators Python file and generate the data:

 .. code-block:: console

    $ datafaker create-tables
    $ datafaker create-vocab
-   $ datafaker create-generators --stats-file src-stats.yaml
+   $ datafaker create-generators
    $ datafaker create-data --num-passes 10

 The first of these uses ``orm.yaml`` to create the destination database.